ivogeorg/ce-learning-progression-006-flip-flops/learning-progression.md

 3. Look at the function signature (name + argument types + return type) and asnwer the question _what the event being handled here is_.
 4. Look at the arguments and answer the question _what the event handler is in this case_.
 5. Bearing in mind that the alternating voltage levels of the square wave are also called _pulses_, notice the second argument of `onPulsed`, remember the signal events for the square wave, and answer the question _which of the events we can specify_.
-6. Considering that we want to read the flip-flop output at the right moment in time, think about when our flip-flop changes state and answer the question _what value we should pick for the second argument of the pulse event handler setter_. _Hint: Look ahead at the top two lines of the [Timing Diagram](https://github.com/ivogeorg/ce-lesson-and-asst-006-flip-flops/blob/master/images/timing-diagram.jpg) in Section 6._
+6. Considering that we want to read the flip-flop output at the right moment in time, think about when our flip-flop changes state and answer the question _what value we should pick for the second argument of the pulse event handler setter_. _Hint: Look ahead at the top two lines of the [Timing Diagram](https://github.com/ivogeorg/ce-lesson-and-asst-006-flip-flops/blob/master/images/timing-diagram.jpg) in Step 6._

 #### 5.2 Apply